andreoli1001via/hoffnerProject/README.md

 @HoffnerScenario03
 @HoffnerScenario04

-and run the HoffnerTest.java

-If you got an error, verify on right corner click on HoffnerTest and click on Edit Configuration.
+Verify on right corner, click on selection box and click on Edit Configuration.

-Verify if this is running with Junit, if not run it with Junit

-On Junit Configuration observe if the fields are like:
+Add a Junit test and on Junit Configuration observe if the fields are like:
 "Class" : krieger.steps.portabilidade.HoffnerTest
 "VM options:" -ea
 "Working directory:"$MODULE_WORKING_DIR$"
 "Use classpath of module:" = origination-crm-testes.test

+and run it with Junit